Substance Abuse Evaluations

 Treatment Facility Evaluation

-After the evaluation is complete, patients receive a customized treatment plan to address their personal needs.
+After the substance abuse evaluation is complete, patients receive a customized treatment plan to address their personal needs.
 Without knowledge about your addiction, our professional team will have difficulties in supporting a successful path to recovery.
 Getting to a stage of sharing substance abuse behavior is difficult, but please remember that detailed information benefits our patients.
 In addition, all patients’ information remains confidential.